-< How do you teach/train macaques to RELIABLY allow saliva collection for cortisol assessment? >
+< How do you teach/train macaques to allow saliva collection? >

 We did a study with two rhesus and seven cynos, assessing their cortisol responses to abrupt versus phased light changes.
 In order to avoid data-biasing stress reactions to blood collection via venipuncture, all nine macaques were trained to cooperate during saliva sample collection for the cortisol analysis.